jeertmans/jeertmans/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on multiple projects incl.
 [ADE Scheduler](https://github.com/SnaKyEyeS/ADE-Scheduler), an open source web tool for students @ UCLouvain
-- 🌱 I’m currently studying Electromechanical Engineering (last year!)
+- 🌱 I’m pursuing a PhD in Differential Ray Tracing for Telecommunications
 - 📫 How to reach me: jeertmans@icloud.com

 <!--